josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🍯_Finding_HoneyBot/README.md

 This project exists because:
 - disclosure lag creates harm
 - silence compounds risk
-- and governance failures repeat when left unexamined
+- satire becomes prophecy when governance fails

 ---

 ## 🏮 Footer

-🍯 *Finding HoneyBot* is part of **🛰️ OSINT Field Operations** under **🦆 Digital Disruption**.
+🍯 *Finding HoneyBot* is part of **🛰️ OSINT Field Operations** under **🦆 Digital Disruption**, and a downstream accountability track of the **HoneyBot™** series.

-It is intentionally boring, procedural, and bounded — because **that is what accountability actually looks like**.
+It is intentionally boring, procedural, and bounded — because **that is what prevents satire from becoming reality**.

 *Survivor authorship is sovereign.
 Containment is never neutral.*